- About

 Q: My application to the CS M.Eng program was rejected and I want to know why so I can strengthen my application and apply again.
 Should I call or e-mail the admissions committee to inquire about why I was not offered admission?

 Please do NOT contact the admissions committee or M.Eng Office to inquire about why you were not offered admission.
-We recieve over 1000 applications each year and it is not practical to respond to the hundreds of applicants who were not offered admission.
+We receive over 1500 applications each year and it is not practical to respond to the hundreds of applicants who were not offered admission.
 Be assured that your application was reviewed and assessed with care by a highly qualified and experienced admissions team.

 Q: I am currently enrolled in a Master's Program in CS at another University.
-Will I be able to transfer credit towards my M.Eng. degree at Cornell?
+Will I be able to transfer credit toward my M.Eng. degree at Cornell?

-The Masters of Engineering Program does not accept transfer credit from other Graduate Programs.
+The Master of Engineering Program does not accept transfer credit from other Graduate Programs.
 Only courses which are taken after matriculation at Cornell and pre-approved will be counted towards the CS M.Eng.
 Degree.

-Q: My undergraduate degree was in physics (or math or mechanical engineering etc.,) but I've taken some CS courses and I'm think I'm ready for your program.
+Q: My undergraduate degree was in physics (or math or mechanical engineering etc.,) but I've taken some CS courses and I think I'm ready for your program.
 Can I apply?

-You can see a list of these and other courses offered by the Department of Computer Science along with descriptions.
+You can see a list of these and other courses offered by the Department of Computer Science along with descriptions on our List of CS Courses page.

 Please do not call us.
 It is the policy of the CS M.Eng.
-Office not to give decision information out over the telephone.
-You will be notified as soon as a decision is made via e-mail.
+Office not to provide decision information over the telephone.
+You will be notified via e-mail as soon as a decision is made.

 Q: Can a relative or friend call on my behalf to inquire about my application or admission status?